 – Hold a Statement of Attainment in RIIRIS402D Carry out the risk management process or equivalent

-– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic control diagrams, writing safety documentation and compliance audit reports
+– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic guidance schemes, writing safety documentation and compliance audit reports

 Note: Where the primary role of the applicant that is seeking their WTM re-accreditation is limited to either: